-Colorado requires that employees who work 5 hours or more be allowed at least a 30-minute meal break.
+Colorado requires that employers allows at least a 30-minute meal break to employees who work 5 hours or more.
 The meal break can be unpaid if the employee is relieved of all work-related activities.
 Employees must be allowed to pursue personal activities during this time.

-If the employee eats their meal while being responsible for any work activities, then the break must be paid.
+If the employee eats their meal while being responsible for any work activities, then the employer must pay the employee for the break.

-Employees in certain industries must be allowed a 10-minute break for every 4 hours worked.
+Employers in certain industries must allow a 10-minute break for every 4 hours worked.
 If possible, the rest breaks should be during the middle of the employee’s shift.

-The industries that require rest breaks are retained and service occupations, occupations dealing with food and beverage, health and medical occupations, and commercial support services.
+The industries that require rest breaks are retail and service occupations, occupations dealing with food and beverage, health and medical occupations, and commercial support services.

 - Retail and Service Occupations